 The final (capstone) project is designed by the student in concert with a faculty advisor and will center on the student’s interest in a particular field of economics.
 MQE students select their faculty advisor and capstone topic.
 Many students choose to focus on a topic related to their professional goals.

 Here are a few of the past MQE students have explored as part of their Capstone Project.

 - Bridging Venture Capital to the Public Market

 - Utilizing High Dimensional Data to Analyze the Effect of Uber on Public Transportation Use

 - Green vs. Grown: An Analysis of How Nigeria’s Electric Power Sector Reform Act Impacted

 Greenhouse Gas Emissions

 Throughout the year, the MQE partners with companies to provide students with opportunities to apply their MQE coursework and training to solve business problems faced by corporations of all sizes.
 Students work in small teams under the guidance of a faculty coach to analyze data and present solutions to the corporate partner.
 Applied projects range in length and focus based on the needs of the business partner.
-Past projects have served clients in cybersecurity, financial services, digital marketing, analytics, sustainability, entertainment, and non-profit fields.
+Past projects have served clients in technology, ecommerce, entertainment, cybersecurity, financial services, digital marketing, analytics, sustainability, healthcare, and non-profit fields.

 The UCLA Department of Economics offers undergraduate majors in Economics and Business Economics, a PhD program, and the Master of Quantitative Economics program.
 PhD students earn a Master of Arts along the way, but students cannot be directly admitted into that Master of Arts program.